Humanidades: revista de la Universidad

 convergence area can be observed in the treatment of anti-imperialism as

-this topic from different yet complementary perspectives: the former through
+articles address this topic from different yet complementary perspectives: the

-the confrontation of partisan and ideological discourses, and the latter
+former through the confrontation of partisan and ideological discourses, and

-through visual representation and the humorous construction of power.
-Both
+the latter through visual representation and the humorous construction of power.

-emphasize that anti-imperialism should not be understood as a homogeneous or
+Both emphasize that anti-imperialism should not be understood as a homogeneous

-monolithic stance, but as a field of contested meanings, susceptible to being
+or monolithic stance, but as a field of contested meanings, susceptible to

-appropriated, instrumentalized, or reinterpreted by different actors depending
+being appropriated, instrumentalized, or reinterpreted by different actors

-on their political and cultural positions.
-Similarly, McPherson warns of the
+depending on their political and cultural positions.
+Similarly, McPherson warns

-risk of reading opposition to U.S. interventionism as a univocal moral category.
+of the risk of reading opposition to U.S. interventionism as a univocal moral

-Instead, explores the mechanisms through which loyalties are negotiated,
+category.
+Instead, explores the mechanisms through which loyalties are

-ambivalences constructed, and resistance discourses mobilized, in a process
+negotiated, ambivalences constructed, and resistance discourses mobilized, in a

 Alongside